OCSYT/SlimeTora/README.md

 - Start the SlimeVR server
 - Turn on your trackers and press `Start connection`
 - Assign your trackers in SlimeVR and enjoy! :)

-Make sure you connect all trackers before assigning the roles in SlimeVR, and go through the usual calibration steps in the SlimeVR software after.

 # Development
 - Clone the project - `git clone https://github.com/JovannMC/SlimeTora.git`